Magnolia Chicken Timplados Hotshots: The long road back to glory

-Looking Towards a Bright Future
+Looking towards a bright future

 After a dismal performance in the 34th PBA season, the Giants geared up for a promising 35th by figuring in big transactions in the off-season.
 First, they re-acquired the services of 2006 Finals MVP Marc Pingris by giving up future picks to Burger King.
 The Whoppers earlier acquired Pingris from San Miguel in the Arwind Santos trade.
 Within the next two days, Pingris was eventually shipped back to Purefoods on the said follow-up deal in exchange for a draft pick.

 Another cause for optimism in the Purefoods organization is having the second overall pick of the 2009 PBA draft.
 Amid rumors of giving up marquee players to Burger King to get top prospect Japeth Aguilar first overall, the Giants eventually called the negotiations off and settled for no. 2 at the draft.
 Thus, Aguilar went to the Whoppers, while the Giants picked former De La Salle University Archer Rico Maierhofer.

 In an effort to solve the duplications in several positions, the Giants engaged in a multi-player deal with sister team Barangay Ginebra.
 Burger King was willing to act as the conduit for this intra-company exchange, and thus the player carousel began.
 The Gin Kings bulked up their frontline by acquiring Enrico Villanueva, Paolo Bugia, and Rich Alvarez from Purefoods.
 They also deepened their backcourt rotation by taking Celino Cruz from the Giants and Pocholo Villanueva from the Whoppers.
 The Giants got Rafi Reavis, Paul Artadi, and Chris Timberlake.
 The Whoppers also landed rookie Orlando Daroya who was the Gin Kings' first round choice.

-The 2009–2010 Philippine Cup Championship Run
+The 2009–2010 Philippine Cup championship run

-Early Struggle
+Early struggle

 Despite the roster build-up in the offseason, the Giants had a roller coaster ride in the first round of the Classification Phase of the 2009–2010 KFC PBA Philippine Cup.
 They struggled to win back-to-back games even with its balanced line-up and an impressive performance by the rookie Rico Maierhofer.
 They won the season opener (October 11) against Burger King, but lost some games in dismal fashion, including an upset by the Asi Taulava-less Coke Tigers just before the Halloween break.
 They ended the first round with a mediocre 5–4 record, capped by a win over Sta.
 Lucia in an out-of-town game.